pUrGe12/TerminAI/README.md

 ## Things to do RN!

-- [-] Check if part A works
 - [ ] Create setup
-- [ ] We can probably use pyautogui for some
+We can probably use pyautogui for some

 once `part A` is robust, we'll move to GPT layer.

-## Stuff to test out

-- [x] Test out if the extraction models output as they should.
-- [x] Test the parsing logic.
-- [x] Test the comms again.
-- [x] Test part A.
-- [ ] UPDATE the images, for the sequencer and the breakout and all.

----

 ## The structure